openstack/designate/doc/source/architecture.rst

 Designate API
 -----------------------
-designate-api provides the standard OpenStack style REST api service, accepting http requests, validating authentication tokens with Keystone & passing them to the :ref:`designate-central` service over AMQP.
-Multiple versions of the api can be hosted, as well as api-extensions, allowing for pluggable extensions to the core api.
+designate-api provides the standard OpenStack style REST API service, accepting HTTP requests, validating authentication tokens with Keystone & passing them to the :ref:`designate-central` service over AMQP.
+Multiple versions of the API can be hosted, as well as API extensions, allowing for pluggable extensions to the core API.

-Although designate-api is capable of handling https traffic, it's typical to terminate https elsewhere, e.g. by placing nginx infront of designate-api or by letting the the external facing load balancers terminate https.
+Although designate-api is capable of handling HTTPS traffic, it's typical to terminate HTTPS elsewhere, e.g. by placing nginx in front of designate-api or by letting the the external facing load balancers terminate HTTPS.

 .. _designate-central:

 Designate Central
 -----------------------
-designate-central is the service that handles RPC requests via the MQ, it coordinates the persistant storage of data & manipulating backend DNS servers via backends or agents.  storage is provided via plugins, typically SQLAlchemy, although MongoDB or other storage drivers should be possible.
+designate-central is the service that handles RPC requests via the MQ, it coordinates the persistent storage of data & manipulating backend DNS servers via backends or agents.
+Storage is provided via plugins, typically SQLAlchemy, although MongoDB or other storage drivers should be possible.

 .. _designate-sink: